beakerandjake/kafka-hello-world/README.md

 The project is composed of different applications which are orchestrated by docker compose.

-A single Producer continually publishes price change messages to a topic which get consumed by multiple Consumers.
+A single Producer continually publishes price change messages to a topic with multiple Consumers.

 - One Consumer saves each price event to a database, another Consumer aggregates these rows into time buckets.
 - A final Consumer pushes these events to the frontend via SSE.